-2. Descriptions
+§2.
+Descriptions.
 In this section, we take a first step in making more precise what the theory of descriptions is, in a classical context.
-In Section 5, we will adapt these ideas to fit the term rewriting perspective.
+In Section §5, we will adapt these ideas to fit the term rewriting perspective.

-An inclusive signature Σ for predicate logic is given by a set of predicate symbols, a set of function symbols, a set of atomic propositional function symbols, a set of propositional connectives, a set of quantifiers and a set of term forming operators.
+An inclusive signature Σ for predicate logic is given by a set of predicate symbols, a set of function symbols, a set of atomic propositional function symbols, a set of propositional connectives, a set of quantifiers, and a set of term forming operators.
 All these sets are supposed to be mutually disjoint.
 We have an arity function on all sets of symbols.
 We allow arity 0.
-We only admit unary propositional functions.
 Let an infinite set of variables be given.